Peninsula Strikers FC

-Peninsula Strikers Football Club is an Australian soccer club based in Melbourne, Victoria currently playing in the Victorian State League Division 2.
-Predominantly supported by Frankston, they play at the Centenary Park in Frankston, Victoria.
+Peninsula Strikers Football Club is an Australian soccer club based in Melbourne, Victoria, currently playing in the Victorian State League Division 2.
+Predominantly supported by residents of Frankston, Victoria, where they play at Centenary Park.
 Peninsula Strikers also have a junior club by the name of Peninsula Strikers Junior FC.
 In 2019, Peninsula Strikers Junior FC was one of the thirteen new teams added to the Junior Boys National Premier Leagues competition in Victoria.